Judgment at Nuremberg: Reception

 The Monthly Film Bulletin of Britain dissented, writing in a mostly negative review that "this large-scale trial film undermines faith in its philosophical and historical merit by colouring the better part of its message with hackneyed court-room hysteria", explaining that "in a series of contrived scenes ... the point is hammered home right down to the last shock-cut.
 The same specious technique (zoom-lens shots and camera-circlings predominant) and showmanship turn the trial into little more than a travesty—notably in the melodramatic switch in the character of Janning."

 The film grossed $6 million in the United States and $10 million in worldwide release.

 The television network premiere of the film was shown on ABC on 7 March 1965; it was interrupted to show news footage of the violence on "Bloody Sunday" during the Selma to Montgomery marches.
 The juxtaposition of the film about Nazi atrocities and the news footage of violence against African-American people resulted in sympathy and greater support for the civil rights cause.

+Alex von Tunzelmann of The Guardian gave the film a grade of B, saying: "Judgment at Nuremberg doesn't stick precisely to the facts of the judges' trial, but its fictionalisations are intelligent.
+It raises complex questions, resists easy answers, and leaves the viewer keen to think and know more.
+For those reasons, it's an exceptionally good historical film – and a haunting one."